NEXUS is designed to expedite the border clearance process for low-risk, pre-approved travellers into Canada and the United States.

 U.S. citizens must send their application form to the Niagara Falls office.

 For each five-year NEXUS membership, there is a non-refundable processing fee.
-Children under the age of 18 who apply, and are eligible, are admitted to the program free of charge.
+Children under the age of 18 must apply separately from their parents or legal guardians but there is no fee to do so.

 Online applications can be paid only by credit card and are processed only in U.S. funds.